Crosby bats in OT goal, Penguins beat Devils 4-3 - Philly

 Palmieri, who has four goals in his last three games, was sent on a breakaway by Nico Hischier and beat Murray between the pads at 12:19.
 Sheary tied it 25 seconds later after taking a cross-ice pass by Hornqvist and beating Kinkaid in close.

-Letang, who has goals in two straight, put Pittsburgh ahead 6:59 into the second period, beating Kinkaid with a shot from low in the right circle.
+Letang, who has goals in two straight, put Pittsburgh ahead 6:59 into the second period, beating Kinkaid from low in the right circle.

-Hall tied the game with a power-play goal from the right circle after rookie defenseman Will Butcher blocked a clearing pass at the point.
+Hall tied the game with a power-play goal from the right circle.
 It was his 34th goal.

 NOTES: Hischier is the first Devils' rookie to have 50 points in a season since Adam Henrique in 2011-12. ...
 The Penguins now have four 25-goal scorers with Hornqvist joining Evgeni Malkin (42), Phil Kessel (30) and Crosby (28).
 It's the first time since 2011-12. ...
 RW Patrick Maroon returned to the Devils' lineup after missing two games with a lower-body injury. ...
 Rookie RW Jesper Bratt was a healthy scratch.